How to Build a Sales Pipeline: Stages & Steps Guide

 Now that we have a clear understanding of what a leads pipeline is, let's dive deeper into the specific stages that guide prospects from initial contact to closing the deal.

-Stages of a Sales Pipeline
+What are the Main Stages of a Sales Pipeline

 Each lead goes through several steps before converting into a customer.
 Let’s explore these stages and how businesses can optimize each one.